Gare Loch

-The Gare Loch or Gareloch (An Gearr Loch) is an open sea loch in Argyll and Bute, Scotland and bears a similar name to the village of Gairloch in the north west Highlands.
+The Gare Loch or Gareloch (An Gearr Loch) is an open sea loch in Argyll and Bute in the west of Scotland, and it bears a similar name to the village of Gairloch in the north west Highlands.

 The loch is well used for recreational boating, water sports and fishing.
 Harbour and grey seals are often seen in the Gare Loch along with pods of porpoise.
 Bottle Nose whales were photographed in September 2020.
 The loch also has been used since the early 20th century for naval training and as a base for the United Kingdom's submarine based nuclear weapons system.

 Geography

 A sea loch aligned north–south, Gare Loch is 10 km long with an average width of 1.5 km.
 At its southern end it opens into the Firth of Clyde through the Rhu narrows.
 The village of Rosneath lies on the western shore just north of Rosneath Point and gives the name Rosneath Peninsula to the whole body of land separating the Gare Loch from Loch Long to the west.

 The town of Helensburgh lies on the eastern shore and is the largest settlement on the banks of the loch.
 Other towns and villages next to the loch include Rhu, Garelochhead, Shandon, Argyll, Clynder and Rosneath.